 The Danger of Mixing Medications and Alcohol

-There’s a reason that mixing drugs and alcohol is always warned against by medical professionals: People do it all the time!
+There’s a reason why medical professionals constantly warn against mixing drugs and alcohol: People do it all the time!
 Drinking is a part of life for many people whether they do it socially or do it as part of their nightly top-up.
 When people are put on different types of medications, their doctors or pharmacists will warn them that they shouldn’t indulge in their usual drinking practices while taking the meds.

 Many medications have ingredients that negatively interact with alcohol, causing dangerous side effects.
-For instance, some medications like cough syrups have alcohol in them, exponentially increasing the amount of alcohol in your system when you add cocktails into the mix.
+For instance, some medications like cough syrups have alcohol in them, exponentially increasing the amount of alcohol in your system.

 Mixing certain medications and alcohol can cause many negative side effects, including nausea, dizziness, heart issues, liver issues and drowsiness.
 If you add driving into the mix, you’re putting yourself and others at risk.
 Some medication and alcohol mixes are worse than others: Percocet and alcohol make that list.